yundung/yundung.github.io/_posts/2025-05-25-cultural-sensitivity.md

 BDRC’s team collaborates closely with **monastic communities**, **traditional archivists**, and **Buddhist scholars**, who offer essential expertise in local cataloging practices and textual lineages.
 Their involvement is central to the creation of meaningful metadata and culturally accurate classifications, allowing BUDA to reflect the internal logic of Tibetan knowledge systems.

 A notable illustration of this stewardship is BDRC’s ongoing collaboration with the [**Library of Tibetan Works and Archives** (LTWA)](https://tibetanlibrary.org/) in Dharamsala, India.
-Together, they have digitally preserved hundreds of rare and previously unpublished manuscripts from LTWA’s Manuscripts Division—texts that were once accessible only onsite.
+Together, they have digitally preserved hundreds of rare and previously unpublished manuscripts from LTWA’s Manuscripts Division.
+Texts that were once accessible only onsite.
 This project involved meticulous cataloging and high-quality digitization to preserve not only the texts but also unique features such as rubrication (traditional red ink highlights) and detailed colophons that reveal valuable historical and cultural context.[^1]

 - Side note: As part of my master’s thesis [Digitizing Tibetan Buddhist Texts – An Analysis of Key Tibetan Actors and Their Roles](/assets/pdf/Yundung%202024_%20Digitizing%20Tibetan%20Buddhist%20Texts.pdf), I conducted interviews with their director and head librarian to understand the motivations behind their digitization efforts, the challenges they face, and the strategies they employ to balance cultural preservation, scholarly accessibility, and technological advancement.